 We conducted our audit in accordance with International Standards on Auditing (UK) ("ISAs (UK)") and applicable law.
 Our responsibilities are described below.
 We have fulfilled our ethical responsibilities under, and are independent of the Group in accordance with, UK ethical requirements including the FRC Ethical Standard as applied to listed entities.
 We believe that the audit evidence we have obtained is a sufficient and appropriate basis for our opinion.

 Overview

-Materiality: Group financial statements as a whole £100,000 (2019: £62,500)

-0.59% (2019: 0.71%) of Group total assets
+Materiality: Group financial statements as a whole 0) Group total assets

 Key audit matters Vs 2019

 Recurring risks

-Recoverability of intangible assets relating to Agrochemicals CGU (Group and company) ←→
+Recoverability of intangible assets relating to Agrochem company) nicals CGU (Group and

-Revenue ←→
+Revenue 44